hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/component-api.md

     _Notice: if `@enableCollision` is set, the popover will automatically shift position to remain visible when near the edges of the screen regardless of the starting placement._
   </C.Property>
   <C.Property @name="popoverOffset" @type="number|object" @default="12">
     A number that represents the “distance” between the tooltip and the toggle element (used to control the relative position of the arrow in relation to the toggle).
-An object can also be passed, which enables to individually configure different axis.
+An object can also be passed, which enables you to individually configure a different axis.
     <br />
     <br />
     For details see: [Floating UI > Offset > Options](https://floating-ui.com/docs/offset#options).